MultiplatformKickstarter/website/content/en/blog/ai-app-builder-kotlin-multiplatform.md

 Most SaaS AI builders run your prompts through their cloud infrastructure.
 Your app description, architecture decisions, and possibly sensitive domain logic all travel to an external server.

 For teams working on proprietary applications — internal enterprise tools, agency client work, startup MVPs — this is a hard constraint.
-Multiplatform Kickstarter uses local LLMs (via Ollama or compatible APIs) so generation happens entirely on your machine.
+Multiplatform Kickstarter runs generation entirely on your machine so no code ever leaves your environment.

 The benefits: